ESSENTIAL CAREGIVER RESTRICTIONS & REQUIREMENTS

 All visitors must wear a medical-grade mask and eye protection at ALL times and in ALL areas of the hospital.
 If visitors do not have one they will be provided with a medical-grade mask at the entrance.
 Cloth masks by themselves will not be allowed.

-All visitors are required to wear a face shield in addition to a mask while visiting a patient.
+All visitors are required to wear a face shield in addition to a mask and eye protection while visiting a patient.
 Face shields will be provided to visitors on entry to the hospital or on the unit.
 Please refer to our policy regarding these issues and limited exemptions for patients/visitors not to wear a mask.

 - For Mental Health and Renal Dialysis please see below

-ESSENTIAL VISITORS WILL BE RESTRICTED IF THEY:
+ESSENTIAL CAREGIVERS WILL BE RESTRICTED IF THEY:

 - Are under the age of 18, unless they are the parent/guardian of the patient or are accompanied by an adult visiting a palliative/end of life patient.